bdcliang/APlayerDotNet/README.md

 # APlayerDotNet
+dotnet version: 4.7.2
 this is a dotnet wraper of APlayer,using CLR C++ to wrap unmanaged APlayer C++ libray,which wraps the common used natived functions of Aplayer, and also include some simplify dotnet managed function,for user easy using.

 usage:
-  1.in your dotnet application,in the debug directory,APlayer.dll && codecs must be included in the root 2.refrence the AplayerDotNet.dll into your project 3.usage of APlayer:
+  1.in your dotnet application,in the debug directory,APlayer.dll && codecs must be included in the root.
+  2.refrence the AplayerDotNet.dll into your project.
+  3.usage of APlayer: